-Note 4: Beneficial Interests in Perpetual and Remainder Trusts
+Note 5: Beneficial Interests in Perpetual and Remainder Trusts

 The Council is a beneficiary under various perpetual trusts administered by outside parties.
 Under the terms of these trusts, the Council has the irrevocable right to receive income earned on the trust assets in perpetuity, but never receives the assets held in trust.
-The estimated value of the expected future cash flows is \$458,546 and \$410,809, which represents the fair value of the trust assets at December 31, 2011 and 2010, respectively.
-The income from these trusts for 2011 and 2010 was \$22,087 and \$18,470, respectively.
+The estimated value of the expected future cash flows is \$482,133 and \$458,546, which represents the fair value of the trust assets at December 31, 2012 and 2011, respectively.
+The income from these trusts for 2012 and 2011 was \$24,542 and \$22,087, respectively.

 The Council is a beneficiary of a charitable remainder trust administered by an outside party.
 Under the terms of the trust, the Council has the irrevocable right to receive annual distributions from the trust and a portion of the net assets of the trust at the end of the trust's term.
-The beneficial interest in this trust is recorded at the present value of the expected future cash flows discounted at a rate of 1.60%.
-The estimated value of the expected future cash flows is \$112,919 at December 31, 2011.
-The Council's interest in the trust resulted in distributions of \$3,041 in 2011.
+The beneficial interest in this trust is recorded at the present value of the expected future cash flows discounted at a rate of 1.20% and 1.60% at December 31, 2012 and 2011, respectively.
+The estimated value of the expected future cash flows was \$122,705 and \$112,919 at December 31, 2012 and 2011, respectively.
+The Council's interest in the trust resulted in distributions of \$2,722 in 2012 and \$3,041 in 2011.

-Note 5: Net Assets
+Note 6: Net Assets

-Temporarily restricted net assets at December 31, 2011 and 2010 are available for various program activities.
+Temporarily restricted net assets at December 31, 2012 and 2011 are available for various program activities.
 Net assets were released from donor restrictions by incurring expenses satisfying the restricted purposes specified by donors for various program activities.

-Permanently restricted net assets at December 31, 2011 and 2010 are restricted to investment in perpetuity, the income of which is expendable to support the general activities of the Council.
+Permanently restricted net assets at December 31, 2012 and 2011 are restricted to investment in perpetuity, the income of which is expendable to support the general activities of the Council.

-Note 6: Endowment
+Note 7: Endowment

 The Council's endowment consists of two funds established for a variety of purposes.
 An endowment may include both donor-restricted endowment funds and funds designated by the governing body to function as endowments (board-designated endowment funds).
 As required by accounting principles generally accepted in the United States of America (GAAP), net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
-As of December 31, 2011 and 2010, all endowment funds consisted of donor-restricted funds.
+As of December 31, 2012 and 2011, all endowment funds consisted of donor-restricted funds.

 The Council's governing body has interpreted the State of Ohio's version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Council classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment and (c) accumulations to the permanent made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of donor-restricted endowment funds is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Council in a manner consistent with the standard of prudence prescribed by UPMIFA.
+As a result of this interpretation, the Council classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of donorrestricted endowment funds is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Council in a manner consistent with the standard of prudence prescribed by UPMIFA.
 In accordance with UPMIFA, the Council considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: